DrewDevero/hello-world/README.md

 # hello-world
-My first repository on Git Hub; on the road to becoming a better Web Developer and leading to becoming a Software Engineer
+My first repository on GitHub; on the road to becoming a better Web Developer and leading to becoming a Software Engineer